-The Project Design Document (version 1 of 5 February 2007) /1/ and the version 2 dated 28 Sep 2007 /2/ were submitted by Hidroluz Centrais Elétricas Ltda. and EcoSecurities were assessed by DNV as a part of the validation.
-The final version 3 dated 28 Set 2007 was submitted, adjusting the actual electricity generation capacity and the actual first action on starting date of project.
+The Project Design Document (version 1 of 5 February 2007 /1/, the version 2 dated 05 April 2007 /2/ and version 3 dated 28 Sep 2007 /3/ and the final version 5 dated 21 Feb 2008) was submitted by Hidroluz Centrais Elétricas Ltda. and EcoSecurities and were assessed by DNV as a part of the validation.
+Version 3 was submitted to adjust the actual electricity generation capacity and the actual starting date of the project, version 4 was submitted changing the Annex I Party project participant and version 5 was updated to version 13 of AMS-I.D and to include complementary information regarding the investment analysis used for demonstrating additionality.

-In addition, the spreadsheets for the calculations of the operating and build margin emission factors for the Rondônia-Acre grid /4/ and financial calculation /5/ were assessed.
+In addition, the spreadsheets for the calculations of the operating and build margin emission factors for the Rondônia-Acre grid /6/ and financial calculations /7/ were assessed.